Sleeping Pill Abuse

 A Common Source of American Substance Abuse

 The United States is very much the country that never sleeps, and not just because we’re always open for business.
 Sleep disorder affects Americans of every age, socioeconomic background and nationality.
 The Centers for Disease Control and Prevention (CDC) estimates that one in three Americans don’t get enough sleep.
 Other data reveals that 40 million Americans suffer from chronic sleep disorder and that approximately 70 million suffer from insomnia.
-Many of these individuals take sleeping pills to get help them get the slumber and relief that so many take for granted, and they wind up developing a substance abuse problem, as a result.
+Many of these individuals take sleeping pills to help them get the slumber and relief that so many take for granted, and, as a result. they wind up developing a substance abuse problem.

 Important Facts about Sleeping Pills and Disorders

 Whether they’re having problems sleeping because of a chronic condition or they’re worried about an acute and identifiable problem with their career, family, romantic relationships or anything else, millions of Americans find themselves struggling with increased and problematic wakefulness: